• Skip to primary navigation

 The ease of making.
 I know, they do take a little work to make the stuffed peppers, but if you know you will have a busy day, make these the day before or even over the weekend.
 They will hold for 4 days in the fridge without baking.
 Then when you are ready, pull them out and bake.
 Simple!

 They reheat really well, so they make the best meal prep.
-Take these pepper to work.
-It takes about a minute to reheat and you are ready to go with a healthy, hearty lunch!
+Take these peppers to work.
+It takes about a minute to reheat and you are ready to go with a hearty lunch!

 Woman cutting Anaheim Stuffed Peppers on black plates with antique forks.